junyuseu/pytorch-cifar-models/README.md

 5. CIFAR100

-The default setting in the code is cifar10, to train with cifar100, you need specify it explicitly in the code.
+The default setting in the code is for cifar10, to train with cifar100, you need specify it explicitly in the code.

 ```
 model = resnet20_cifar(num_classes=100)
 ```

-**Note**: you should also change **fdir**

-In the run.sh, you should add config ```-ct 100```
+**Note**: you should also change **fdir** In the run.sh, you should set ```-ct 100```

 ## Results
-**Note**:The results as follow are got by only one experiment.
+**Note**:The results as follow are got by only one single experiment.

-We got comparable or even better than original papers, the experiment settings are totally follow the original papers.
+**We got comparable or even better results than the original papers, the experiment settings are totally follow the original ones**

 ### ResNet